MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 Licensing requirements for Virtual Network support for Power Platform will be announced when the service is closer to general availability.

-## Considerations before enabling virtual network support for Power Platform Environment
+## Considerations to enable virtual network support for Power Platform Environment

 When you use virtual network support in a Power Platform environment, all supported services, like Dataverse plug-ins, connectors, execute requests at runtime in your delegated subnet and are subject to your network policies.
 The calls to publicly available resources would start to break.